 4.TBD Telework Policy

 Purpose: The Telework Policy allows eligible employees to work outside of their primary worksite for one or more days per week.
-The policy does not apply to temporary or occasional work arrangements such as dependent care, inclement weather, recovery from an illness, caring for an ill family member.
+The policy does not apply to temporary or occasional work arrangements such as dependent care, , recovery from an illness, caring for an ill family member.
 Telework may be a viable option during emergency situations, such as weather emergencies or pandemic illness that may impact the University’s ability to operate at normal capacity.
 Telework may be authorized to accommodate the needs of a particular work unit or the University.
 Telework may be appropriate for some employees and some jobs.
 It is not an entitlement; it is not an organization-wide benefit; and in no way changes the terms and conditions of employment with the University of Northern Iowa.

-Policy Statement: Telework may be considered for employees who have completed at least twelve months of continuous, non-temporary employment and normally work an established workday.
-Their work shall be of a nature wherein face-to-face interaction is minimal or may be scheduled to permit teleworking.
+Policy Statement: Telework may be considered for employees who have completed at least twelve months of continuous, non-temporary employment and normally work an established workday or for pre-identified new or open positions that meet the needs of the University.
+Their work shall be of a nature wherein face-to-face interaction with on-campus personnel is minimal or may be scheduled to permit teleworking.
 Tasks that benefit from uninterrupted work time are suitable for telework.
-Such tasks include writing, editing, reading, analysis, design work, computer programming, word processing, data entry, or professional development.
+Such tasks include writing, editing, reading, analysis, design work, computer programming,.
 Telework may not be suitable for all employees and/or positions.
+It may be suitable for positions that need to perform job duties that serve a defined geographic area remote to the primary work site.
 The need for specified material or equipment must either be minimal or flexible.

-Procedure: The Telework Policy is administered by the Human Resource Services (HRS) Director, or designee and coordinated through the hosting department.
+Process: The Telework Policy is administered by the Human Resource Services (HRS) Director, Provost, or designee(s) and coordinated through the hosting department.
 The policy statement and following conditions will serve to guide the administration of the policy:

 Employees who desire to work in a location other than the primary workplace on specified days shall complete a telework screening tool and telework request form and submit it to their direct supervisor.

+Employees needed for the University to operate at normal capacity in an emergency situation should be pre-identified as eligible telework employees.

 The supervisor shall consider an employee request to telework in relation to the operational and customer needs of the department considering the overall impact of the teleworker’s total time out of the primary worksite.